My Approach to Helping

 Sometimes first responders, medical and court professionals want to delve into their past to understand themselves and work through their symptoms.
 Others want a quicker fix and to have techniques to handle their symptoms in the present without going into their past.
 Both are appropriate and we can use either.

 Along with different modalities of therapy, I offer tele-mental health counseling and life coaching meaning I provide safe, HIPAA compliant mental health or life coaching sessions over a the web using video and audio to meet with my clients.
 Many of my clients love this option because it offers confidentiality (not being seen going in and out of a therapist's office), and convenience (no travel time to and from a doctor's office in your busy schedule).
 Tele-mental health is legal and ethical and many insurance panels pay for it.

 More Info About My Practice

-I charge $130-$190 depending on the length and type of session.
-I can provide you with a superbill that you may submit to your insurance for reimbursement of out of network insurance benefits and receive reimbursement payment directly yo you.
+I charge $100-$130 depending on the length and type of session.
+I can provide you with a superbill that you may submit to your insurance for reimbursement of out of network benefits and receive reimbursement payment directly yo you.
 I strongly believe in your confidentiality.
 Insurance companies can ask for your file and by staying out of network or private pay gives you the peace of mind of not having your personal life shared with others or staying in your permanent health record.
 This is often very important to first responders who due to their position at work, don't want any mental health record in their permanent health record.